GabrielObuti/GabrielObuti/README.md

 ## ✨About me
 - 🎓 Studying Software Engineering at Uninter University
 - 💡 Currently improving Python, Backend and HTML&CSS skills
-- 🌍 Actively stuying English (currently using C1-level materials) to improve communication and technical understanding
+- 🌍 Actively stuying English to improve communication and technical understanding
 - 🎯 Looking for my first opportunity as a Software Engineering intern

 ## 🛠 Skills